 What is the history of STL Files?

-Initially, STL documents were primarily used for rapid prototyping and 3D printing, making it easy for designers and engineers to share and work on 3D models.
-However, the format has evolved over the years, improving file size and accuracy and supporting color and texture information.
-This evolution has expanded the possibilities of 3D printing, making STL files even more essential for additive manufacturing.
+STL files were initially used primarily for rapid prototyping and 3D printing, making it easy for designers and engineers to share and collaborate on 3D models.
+Over the years, the format has evolved in terms of size and accuracy, and now it also supports color and texture information.
+These upgrades have expanded the capabilities of 3D printing, making STL files even more crucial for additive manufacturing.

 How do STL Files work?